You are here

 Services we inspect

-- Youth offending teams (YOTs) are statutory bodies that include representatives from health, education, police, probation, substance misuse and social services.
+YOTs are statutory community bodies managing and supporting young offenders aged under 18.
+They include representatives from health, education, police, probation, substance misuse and social services.

 How we work with other inspectorates